Nour61/Melani-Modpack/README.md

 ### Functionality

-- AntiGhost
-- Fabric API
-- Modmenu
-- Notenoughcrashes
+- [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api/download/3248105/file) - A requirement for everything.
+You have to install this for everything to work.
+- [Modmenu](https://github.com/TerraformersMC/ModMenu/suites/2099345544/artifacts/42641822) - A handy mod for organizing and configuration.
+- [Notenoughcrashes](https://www.curseforge.com/minecraft/mc-mods/not-enough-crashes/download/3226331/file) - Useful tool for crashes and doesn't kill the game when it does.

 ## Java & JVM Flags